SEE-GEO/clouds-and-precipitation-website/content/datasets/awsfwp/index.md

 # Description
 The Chalmers Atmospheric Water Dataset from the Arctic Weather Satellite (CAWD-AWS) offers the first satellite-based estimates of atmospheric ice particle properties derived from passive microwave measurements.

-This dataset represents a [level 2](https://www.earthdata.nasa.gov/learn/earth-observation-data-basics/data-processing-levels) processing of the Arctic Weather Satellite (AWS) level 1B instrument data, as [provided by EUMETSAT](https://data.eumetsat.int/product/EO:EUM:DAT:0905).
-Thus, data is provided in the instrument's native scan and mirror angle dimensions across the satellite's polar orbit.
+This dataset is a [level 2](https://www.earthdata.nasa.gov/learn/earth-observation-data-basics/data-processing-levels) processing of the Arctic Weather Satellite (AWS) level 1B instrument data, as [provided by EUMETSAT](https://data.eumetsat.int/product/EO:EUM:DAT:0905).
+Thus, data is provided in the instrument's native along-track and across-track data-dimensions.
 The retrieval methodology builds on the work described in [May et al. (2024)](https://doi.org/10.5194/amt-17-5957-2024).

 CAWD-AWS provides not only estimates but also quantiles for the following properties:
 | Variable | Unit | Description |